 Dates: January 26/27 to March 23/24, 2022 (not including February 23/24 and March 9/10)

 Hours: Wednesdays or Thursdays, 4:00-5:30 PM EST

 Additional Program Offerings

 Doherty Memorial High School Apprenticeship Program

 This apprenticeship program is available for students in 11th or 12th grade in the Engineering & Technology Academy at Doherty Memorial High School in Worcester, Ma.
 Through this experience, students are able to apply their engineering knowledge to develop their professional skills.
-Student who are interested, should contact their school contact/ teacher.
+Student who are interested, should contact their school coordinator.

 Innovation Pathways Program Apprenticeships